splunk/public-o11y-docs/gdi/opentelemetry/components/windowsperfcounters-receiver.rst

 Get started
 ======================

-Follow these steps to configure and enable the component:
+Follow these steps to configure and activate the component:

 1. Deploy the Splunk Distribution of OpenTelemetry Collector to your host or container platform: